Tinku2000/MineSweeper/README.md

 This is a simple Command based implementation with Text-based Graphics

-->ncurses.h file is required,run "sudo apt-get install libncurses-dev" to install header file
+(ncurses.h file is required,run "sudo apt-get install libncurses-dev" to install header file)